autoplot/dev/bugs/sf/2453/readme.md

-Ticket 2453 is about supporting large CDF files, with data blocks larger than 1GB.
+Ticket <a href="https://sourceforge.net/p/autoplot/bugs/2453/">2453</a> is about supporting large CDF files, with data blocks larger than 1GB.

 This directory became the home for a useful mouse module which shows the int and long numbers encoded as little and big endian numbers, where the developer can